-- U. T. Southwestern Medical Center, Page 240 - U. T. Medical Branch Galveston, Pages 241 243 - U. T. Health Science Center Houston, Page 244 - U. T. Health Science Center San Antonio, Page 245
+- U. T. Southwestern Medical Center, Page 126 - U. T. Medical Branch Galveston, Pages 127 129 - U. T. Health Science Center Houston, Page 130 - U. T. Health Science Center San Antonio, Page 131.
+A revised proposal for the School of Health Professions was approved as set forth on Page 132. - U. T. M. D. Anderson Cancer Center, Page 133.
+This additional proposal was sent to members of the Board in advance of the meeting.

-U. T. M. D. Anderson Cancer Center and U. T. Health Science Center - Tyler are not seeking approval of tuition and fee proposals for Fiscal Year 2016 at this time.
+The University of Texas Health Science Center at Tyler did not seek approval of a tuition and fee proposal for Fiscal Year 2016 at this time.